Diabetes Instructions for Authors

 ADA's Publications Policy Committee follows the recommendations of the International Committee of Medical Journal Editors (ICMJE), the World Association of Medical Editors (WAME), and the Committee on Publication Ethics (COPE) for guidance on policies and procedures related to publication ethics.
 The policies for Diabetes have been adopted from those three advisory bodies and, where necessary, modified and tailored to meet the specific content, audiences, and aims of Diabetes.
-Comprehensive information related to the editorial and ethical policies of Diabetes can be found in Publication Policies and Procedures for Diabetes.
-The Association's Publications Policy Committee or Subcommittee on Ethical Scientific Publications will consider on a case-by-case basis policies that are not addressed in the policies document, which contains information related to the following topics:
+Comprehensive information related to the editorial and ethical policies of Diabetes can be found in Publication Policies and Procedures for ADA Journals.
+The Association's Publications Policy Committee or Panel on Ethical Scientific Programs will consider on a case-by-case basis policies that are not addressed in the policies document, which contains information related to the following topics:

 Manuscript Submission Form

 A manuscript submission form must be completed for each article submitted.
 The form addresses ADA's policies on 1) originality and authorship, 2) copyright assignment, and 3) potential conflict of interest.
 The corresponding author should read the three sections, check the appropriate boxes, sign the document where indicated, and upload the completed form to the manuscript submission system upon article submission.
 ADA will accept ICMJE's Uniform Disclosure Form for Potential Conflicts of Interest.